tonreg84/Manual-registration-DHM-FLUO/README.md

 - Gives out "image_shifted_final.png" and "image_shifted_overlay.png"

 Load and register a whole stack (Button "Load stack and process"):
+- only for files "LynceeTec BIN" and "LynceeTec BNR".
+- for TIFF files one can use imageJ-Image-Scale... and imageJ-Image-Transform-Translate...
-- Load a tiff stack, a "LynceeTec bnr file" (a stack of frames of a DHM recording), or select a "LynceeTec bin file" (every file is a single frame of a DHM recording)
+- Load a "LynceeTec bnr file" (a stack of frames of a DHM recording) or select a "LynceeTec bin file" (every file is a single frame of a DHM recording)
-- tiff / bnr : creates a new file with suffix "_registered.bnr" / "_registered.tif"
+- bnr : creates a new file with suffix "_registered.bnr" / "_registered.tif"
 - bin : sves the modified bin files in a new folder "registered"